Anatomy of a Lawsuit

 Depending upon the type of case you have, expert witnesses may need to be hired to prove your case.
 Experts can be hired on all kinds of issues.
 In a car accident case, we may need to hire an accident deconstructionist to help determine the speed of the other driver.
 In a product liability case, we may need an engineer to opine on the defect in the product.
 In a liquor liability case, we may need a toxicologist to opine on the effect of a certain number of drinks consumed by the drunk driver.

 Because most are professionals, expert witnesses can be expensive.
-Unlike some lawyers, at the Law Offices of John Day, we advance the costs associated with expert witnesses and do not charge interest or otherwise mark-up the costs of hiring these experts.The Close of Discovery and Trial Preparation
+Unlike some lawyers, at The Law Offices of John Day, P.C. we advance the costs associated with expert witnesses and do not charge interest or otherwise mark-up the costs of hiring these experts.The Close of Discovery and Trial Preparation

 The scheduling order entered by the court will set a deadline by which all discovery must be completed.
 After that date, a party can not propound written discovery, notice a deposition, disclose additional experts or identify new witnesses without permission of the court.
 The reason for this is so the universe of information can be defined and the parties can begin to prepare their trial strategy without fear that new information may be uncovered which could alter a theory or otherwise damage the case.